codio-templates/ThinkJava2/.guides/content/conditionals-and-logic-de-morgan-s-laws.md

 ```

 [Click here to remove highlights](open_file code/ch05/LogicalOpers.java panel=0)
-Remove the comment symbols in front of the code and then press the "Run!"
+Remove the comment symbols in front of the code and then press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/ch05/LogicalOpers.java java -cp code/ch05/ LogicalOpers 1) This code won't print anything, because the condition is false.
  This condition is difficult to read because of the `!` and parentheses.
 A better way to negate logic expressions is to apply **De Morgan's laws**: